 Despite its risks, there are some advantages to tanning in moderate amounts.
 Many people find a tanned appearance more attractive, so it may increase your confidence.
 Prudent exposure to sunlight could boost your Vitamin D levels, improve your mood, and provide you with added energy.

 There are more risks to tanning than advantages.
-Prolonged exposure can lead to sunburn, and over time it can increase your risk of developing skin cancer.
-UV rays may also cause premature signs of age like wrinkles and fine lines, a reduction in skin elasticity, and age spots or areas of hyperpigmentation.
-If you are going to tan, we strongly recommend that you follow the tips for safety we will outline in this article.
+Prolonged exposure can lead to sunburn, and over time, it can increase your risk of developing skin cancer.
+UV rays may also cause premature signs of age, like wrinkles and fine lines, a reduction in skin elasticity, and age spots or areas of hyperpigmentation.
+If you are going to tan, we strongly recommend that you follow the tips for safety that we will outline in this article.

 Skin Damage Caused by Tanning